 Out the window he went, grinning a grin

-and the ghost followed too, my head was a spin'.
+and the ghost followed too, my head was in a spin.

-Then Mable leapt down and bade me farewell
+Then Mabel leapt down and bade me farewell

-and she hasn't returned 'far as I can tell.
+and she hasn't returned as far as I can tell.

 As fast as they came, they left just as soon.